rahhulleee/tp/docs/UserGuide.md

 of policies. `POLICY_ID` can contain alphanumeric characters.

-*  `PERMIUM_TERM` is the premium term of the policy.
+*  `PREMIUM_TERM` is the premium term of the policy.
 The premium term of the policy can only be one of the

 following options: **["Single", "Monthly", "Quarterly", "Semi-annually", "Annually"]**